JonathanPierce/LilyPad/README.md

 **To run:**

-We've set up a makefile that can run the necessary setup commands.
+Within the repository's folder, we've set up a Makefile that can run the necessary setup/startup commands.
 You'll need two terminal windows open to get it running.

-- 'make front' or 'make' gets the front end working
-- 'make back' gets the back end working
-- 'make deps' installs some necessary dpendencies
-- CTRL-C should stop the processes.
+- If this is your first time running Lilypad, run 'make deps'.
+- Then, in one terminal window, run 'make back'.
+- Then, in another terminal window, run 'make front'.
+The Lilypad interface should open (in Firefox) and display a welcome message.
+- The help button lists all functionality of the program.
+Everything that you can see has been implimented fully.
+- Note that we don't check to see if you have a listed program installed.
+You'll probably have to install programs like Chrome and Kile.